 13. Also calls upon the Government of Burundi to cooperate fully with the International Criminal Court with regard to the investigation regarding crimes within the jurisdiction of the Court allegedly committed in Burundi or by Burundian nationals outside Burundi between 26 April 2015 and 26 October 2017, while Burundi was a State party to the Rome Statute of the International Criminal Court, and encourages the Government to reconsider its decision to withdraw from the Rome Statute;

-14. Urges the Government of Burundi to cooperate fully with the treaty bodies, to grant access to special procedure mandate holders to conduct country visits, to constructively engage with the Office of the United Nations High Commissioner for Human Rights, in particular with its regional office for Central Africa, to facilitate monitoring of the situation of human rights in Burundi, and to cooperate with the United Nations country team in Burundi;
+14. Urges the Government of Burundi to cooperate fully with the treaty bodies, to grant access to special procedure mandate holders to conduct country visits, to constructively engage with the Office of the United Nations High Commissioner for Human Rights, in particular with its regional office for Central Africa, with a view to reopening the United Nations human rights office in Burundi, to facilitate monitoring of the situation of human rights in Burundi, and to cooperate with the United Nations country team in Burundi;

 15. Calls upon the Government of Burundi to refrain from all acts of intimidation or reprisal against human rights defenders, including those who are cooperating with international human rights mechanisms and the Human Rights Council;